As a cloud architect at McKinsey with experience handling Fortune 500 clients, this individual has c... | See full bio

 And, of course, there’s no need to download and install the game before playing.

-On desktop, you can play from your browser, but on mobile, you need the Boosteroid app.
+On a desktop, you can play from your browser, but on mobile, you need the Boosteroid app.
 There’s a separate app in case you want to play on your smart TV.
 You’ll also find the program for PC available to download, but you don’t have to use it.

 The company cooperates with hardware giants such as Intel, Asus, and Huawei, which leaves a mark on the user experience.